Jack Beddington: Second World War

 In April 1940, Beddington was appointed director of the Ministry of Information Films Division, replacing Kenneth Clark.
 He remained in this post until 1946.

 In August 1940, he renamed the GPO Film Unit as the Crown Film Unit, with Ian Dalrymple as its head.
 This unit focused on the production of documentary films, which Beddington supported even in the face of opposition from the Select Committee on National Expenditure.
 Almost three-quarters of all films produced or commissioned by the Films Division between 1940 and 1945 were written, directed or produced by members of the documentary film movement, a group of film-makers brought together by John Grierson.
 Although many of these documentaries were for non-theatrical distribution, under Beddington's tenure, the Crown Film Unit produced such feature-length documentaries as Target for Tonight, Desert Victory and Western Approaches.

 After the war, Beddington and Barnett Freedman helped launch the Lyons' Lithograph series.
+In 1957 he selected a series of 120 'Young Artists of Promise' for a book illustrating their work.

 Jack Beddington’s medals to the right include the miniatures of the same below.
 The large blue neck decoration is the CBE – Commander of the Most Excellent Order of the British Empire awarded in 1943 for services to the war effort as a civilian.
 In the 3rd row of the top case are Carol Lobb’s (nee Beddington) WWII medals from serving as a code breaker at Bletchley Park.
 She was the daughter of Jack and Olivia.